 The ability to spot one of these great herd sires as a day old calf is not easy.
-If it was easy, everyone in the industry could own their very own great sire.
+If it was easy, everyone in the industry would own their very own great sire.
 The whole process is a slow meticulous and tedious one.
 It is perhaps, sort of an art form---the important sire selection decision.
 There are some secrets that make it happen on a consistent basis.
 Let’s think about acquiring the perfect bull.

 At DCC we work diligently to use only the very best sires in the industry, natural service or artificial.
 Every pedigree is planned.
 Every mating is planned, studied and researched as to the potential outcome.
-The unknown, unpredictable, nasty and low value sire lineages have been flushed to the back of the pedigrees many years ago.
+The early unknown, unpredictable, nasty and low value sire lineages have been flushed to the back of the pedigrees many years ago.
 We must know what every animal in every part of the pedigree represents, it's weaknesses, it's strengths and how to handle it.

 The majority of these carefully selected young bulls are priced between $1200 - $2500.
 There will be an occasional $3500 or maybe a $6000 price on one or two.
 These will be absolutely phenomenal in this upper price range.
 Most of them are priced between $1400 - $1800.
 This is a price range well within the budget of any frugal Longhorn producer.
 Each year there will be two or three adult sires offered for sale and replaced by the younger bulls.
 At DCC a bull is normally only used one to three years.
 Some of these are currently available.
 Check the site.

 Give us at DCC a call for a quality-destined young herd sire.
-If $1200 - $1500 is not beyond your price range, and you seriously desire to raise the highest quality Texas Longhorns, we are really close to making a deal right this minute.
+If $1200 - $1700 is not beyond your price range, and you seriously desire to raise the highest quality Texas Longhorns, we are really close to making a deal right this minute.